 Apartment to the rear of the Synagogue at Busk.
 The synagogue has now been converted into an Evangelical Prayer House.

 The basement of the Old Synagogue in Chortkiv.

 Interior of the Old Synagogue, Chortkiv, now used for storage.

 Yohanan Petrovsky-Shtern, Sataniv Synagogue ~ Professor of Jewish History & author of ‘The Golden Age of the Shtetl’

 Gymnasia (Jewish School), Brody.
 The school is now a general high school.

 Bohdan, waiter, At The Golden Rose Restaurant, Lviv – a jewish themed restaurant.

 Fake Rabbi Tour, Lviv

-Pharmacy, Chortkiv, where Marta Goren’s mother worked.
+Pharmacy, Chortkiv, where Marta Goren Vinter’s mother worked.
 During the Nazi occupation of the city Marta’s mother was allowed to leave the Jewish ghetto to work in the pharmacy.
 She was thus able to smuggle Marta out & hide her with neighbours.
-Marta survived the war and currently lives in Israel.
+Marta was raised as a Catholic, survived the war and currently lives in Israel.